NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- There are more "rules" for the community to follow.
-However, these statutes are intended to still allow individuals to participate within the community in a healthy way for all.
+- There are potentially more "rules" for the community to follow.
+However, many of these rules are enforced already under the current moderation team, but without an explicit definition.

 # Alternatives
 [alternatives]: #alternatives